 - Massage stimulates the flow of lymph which acts against toxic

-- Massage relaxes and softens injured and overused muscles.
+- Massage relaxes tight, sore, injured and overused muscles.

-- Massage reduces spasms and cramping in the extremities.
+- Massage decreases muscle spasms and cramping in the extremities.

 - Massage helps to stretch shortened muscles, thereby increasing